 Have you ever experienced nurse burnout yourself?

 YES!
 I recently went through my own burnout in the summer/fall from a delayed reaction to traumas I experienced as a nurse back when I was a nurse working in New York.
-It wasn’t until my third travel assignment that I realized the extent of my burnout and the lack of healing and processing of those experiences I had in years past.
+It wasn’t until the third travel assignment that I realized the extent of my burnout and the lack of healing and processing of those experiences I had in years past.
 I thought that traveling was going to heal me, and it has to an extent… but it didn’t erase the traumas I had never healed and processed before.
 I just masked the traumas with adventures.

 How are you trying to combat or prevent nurse burnout?

 I decided to take 3 months off of nursing, which I call my nursing sabbatical.
 I was at a point where I didn’t even know if I wanted to be a nurse anymore.
-I had little compassion and joy in the work I was doing even though I knew I was helping patients everyday.
+I had little compassion and joy in the work I was doing even though I knew I was helping patients every day.
 I knew I was a great nurse, but I didn’t love what I was doing anymore.
 I hadn’t in a while.
 When I decided to walk away from nursing, I was terrified and had to let go of my death grip on my identity of being a nurse.
 I had to relearn and reflect on the whole person I am outside of my profession.

-Travel nursing has helped me create the boundaries I needed with my job that I didn’t have when I was a staff nurse.
-In my nursing sabbatical, I was able to heal and have the physical space, mind and heart space from nursing.
+Travel nursing has helped me create the boundaries I needed with the job that I didn’t have when I was a staff nurse.
+In my nursing sabbatical, I was able to heal and have the physical space, mind, and heart space from nursing.
 I recognized that I didn’t want to work in the hospital environment for now and that the type of nursing I was doing was no longer serving me in the way that it did before, and that I wasn’t serving patients in the way that I did before.
 Since becoming a travel nurse, I’ve focused and practiced intentionally on self-love and self-care, which I believe are the keys to combating and preventing nurse burnout.
 I also decided that after 3 months off of nursing I would work in an outpatient ambulatory surgery procedural center rather than returning to the hospital environment.
 I felt that I needed more space and time from the hospital environment.
 I think combating and preventing nurse burnout will be a constant labor of love, but I wouldn’t take back any experiences because it has taught me so much about myself and life as a whole.

 Before ending, tell me one fun fact about yourself unrelated to nursing.